mhalbrook/truly-infrastructure/readme.md

 To provision the Terraform Back-End resources:

-* **Note: if the AWS Account you are working in already has an IAM Alias, comment out lines 4 -7 in *main.tf* as the first resource provisions a alias, which is used to standardize naming conventions in subsequent modules.**
+* **Note: if the AWS Account you are working in already has an IAM Alias, comment out lines 4 -7 in *main.tf* as the first resource provisions an alias, which is used to standardize naming conventions in subsequent modules.**

 1. Navigate to the *backend* directory in your terminal
 3. Open the **variables.tf** file and update the default value of the *account_alias* and *bucket_name* variables to the desired AWS Account Alias and S3 Bucket name, respectively.
-2. Run the following commands: terraform workspace new leveraged terraform init terraform apply
+2. Run the following commands:

+                terraform workspace new leveraged
+                terraform init
+                terraform apply

 3. Note the *backend_bucket_name* output displayed after *terraform apply* completes, this will be used in the next section to update the Terraform Back-End configuration. the output will look similar to this:

                 Apply complete!
 Resources: 5 added, 0 changed, 0 destroyed.